freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/generate-random-whole-numbers-within-a-range.md

 # --description--

-We can generate a random whole number in the range from zero to a given number.
-We can also pick a different lower number for this range.
+You can generate a random whole number in the range from zero to a given number.
+You can also pick a different lower number for this range.

-We'll call our minimum number `min` and our maximum number `max`.
+You'll call your minimum number `min` and your maximum number `max`.

 This formula gives a random whole number in the range from `min` to `max`.
 Take a moment to read it and try to understand what this code is doing: